lawnjelly/Misc/Optimization/common/common.md

 One misleading aspect of the quote is that people tend to focus on the subquote `premature optimization is the root of all evil`.
 While _premature_ optimization is (by definition) undesirable, I would counter this by pointing out that performant software is the result of performant design.

 ### Performant Design
-The danger with encouraging people to ignore optimization until necessary, is that it conveniently ignores that the most important time to consider performance is at the beginning, in the design stage, before a key has even hit a keyboard.
+The danger with encouraging people to ignore optimization until necessary, is that it conveniently ignores that the most important time to consider performance is at the start, in the design stage, before a key has even hit a keyboard.
 If the design / algorithms of a program is inefficient, then no amount of polishing the details later will make it run fast.
 It may run _faster_, but it will never run as fast as a program designed for performance.

 This tends to be far more important in game / graphics programming than in general programming.
 A performant design, even without low level optimization, will often run many times faster than a mediocre design with low level optimization.